NotTimTam/ascii.js/documentation/getting-started/INSTALLATION.md

 ## Direct Source Code Integration

 If you want to include the ascii.js source code directly in your project, you can download the [latest release](https://github.com/NotTimTam/ascii.js/releases/) from GitHub.
-Both CJS and ESM compilations of the source code are provided.

 ## Browser CDN Integration